 With her big boobs, big guns, and big adventures, the busty lead of the Tomb Raider franchise seemed to have everything the gaming demographic was looking for.
 Lara's popularity extended beyond the gaming world, and she appeared in music videos with U2, modeled Gucci fashions, and was portrayed by Angelina Jolie in two Hollywood movies.
 Lara became a sex symbol of sorts for gamers, but don't let the fact that she looks good in short-shorts fool you: She is one of the toughest characters ever devised.
 Whether she's exploring snow-covered mountains or dropping giant dinosaurs with a handgun, there is no challenge she can't meet.
 More recent Tomb Raider games have elected to put a greater emphasis on her unbreakable will and determination rather than focusing exclusively on her appearance.

 Samus is a legendary bounty hunter who takes on legions of space pirates and nearly eradicates every parasitic Metroid in the universe.
 Even more impressive is the fact that she often works alone and accomplishes most of this single-handedly.
 Equipped with a cybernetic power suit, Samus has all sorts of unique skills – including her infamous morph ball technique.
 Of course, she can also fire away at enemies with a built-in arm cannon if she feels up to it.
-Although she has been known to wear a revealing outfit or two, Samus has never been primarily used as eye candy.
-The fact that Samus is a girl wasn't even revealed until the end of the first Metroid game.
+Although she occasionally wears revealing outfits, Samus is not merely eye candy and no one even knew she was a girl until it was revealed at the end of the first Metroid.
 Samus has sex appeal in spades, but the fact that she looks good in a form-fitting body suit is insignificant for a woman who is directly responsible for the destruction of an entire planet.